-Each year, Trinity College staff organise an annual trip to Central Australia for those who would like to further explore Australian culture.
-On this 12-day journey, you'll see some of the beautiful landscapes that make up much of the Australian Indigenous culture and will see plenty of native wildlife, such as kangaroos and lizards.
+Sometimes staff organise a trip to Central Australia for those who would like to further explore Australian culture.
+On this 12-day journey, students will see some of the beautiful landscapes that make up much of the Australian Indigenous culture, and plenty of native wildlife, such as kangaroos and lizards.

 Sometimes we host Foundation Studies art and photography exhibitions to give students and staff the opportunity to display their artistic talents to their peers.